wolfd/Mobile-Proto-16/lesson 1/README.md

 }
 ```

-#### Implement a constructor

-In the arguments, have numerator come first.
+**Implement a constructor.
+In the arguments, have the numerator come first.**

 #### `gcd`

-Give your `Fraction` a `gcd` function, which returns the greatest common diviser of two integers.
-The function should have the following header:
+**Give your `Fraction` a `gcd` function, which returns the greatest common diviser of two integers.
+The function should have the following header:**

 ```
 public static int gcd(int m, int n)
 ```

-and **should work if `n > m`, and vice-versa**.
+and should work if `n > m`, and vice-versa.

 There's a pretty sweet recursive algorithm for `gcd` called *Euclid's Algorithm* which states that the `gcd(a, b)` is: